dendibakh/dendibakh.github.io/_posts/2019-12-30-Comparing-performance-measurements.md

 ### Conclusion and practical advices

-Let me repeat the caveat in case you jumped directly to conclusions and skipped the whole article. :)

-If you ask any data scientist, (s)he will tell you that you should **not** rely on a single metric (min/mean/median, etc.).
-However, the classic statistical methods don't always work well in performance world which makes the problem of automation harder.
-Likely manual intervention is needed in this case which makes it very time consuming.
-If you have nightly performance testing in place and multiple benchmarks in a suite, you can't compare them manually every day, so automation is needed.
-I think sometimes you can (and should) allow yourself to drive less accurate conclusions from the measurements in order to save your precious time.
-If you decide to go without automation, likely box plot is your best friend here.
-Alternatively you can compare distributions by representing them with at least 3 numbers: { [Q1](https://en.wikipedia.org/wiki/Quartile); median ; [Q3](https://en.wikipedia.org/wiki/Quartile) }.

 Below are the practical advices.
 They may not work for every possible scenario, but I hope will work well in practice.

-1. Do the visualization once for your benchmark and see which measurement is the most representative.
-2. For compute-bound applications take the minimum if you cannot afford collecting many samples.
-Take median if you want to be on a safe side (when you think distribution is not 100% right-skewed).
+1. No single metric is perfect.
-3. If you can afford rich collection of samples (at least 30) it's okay to compare means (averages) but only if the [standard error](https://en.wikipedia.org/wiki/Standard_error) is small.
+2. If you can afford rich collection of samples (at least 30) it's okay to compare means (averages) but only if the [standard error](https://en.wikipedia.org/wiki/Standard_error) is small.
 You can also adjust the number of iterations dynamically by checking standard error after each collected sample.
 I.e. you collect samples until you get standard error lie in a certain range.
-4. Alternatively, you can fix the number of iterations but go through the process of removing outliers, which I will not discuss in this article.
-After which you can again consider comparing means.
-However, you cannot always remove outliers.
+3. If you have a small number of benchmark iterations consider taking minimum or median, because the mean can be spoiled by outliers.
+Alternatively, you can go through the process of removing outliers, which I will not discuss in this article.
+After that you can again consider comparing means.
+However, there are cases when you cannot remove outliers.
 For example, if you are benchmarking latency of a web service request, you might care a lot about outliers if you have time limits for processing each request.
+4. To be on a safe side, plot the distributions and let the readers drive their own conclusions.
+If you decide to go without automation, likely box/violin plots are your best friends here.
+Alternatively you can compare distributions by representing them with at least 3 numbers: { [Q1](https://en.wikipedia.org/wiki/Quartile); median ; [Q3](https://en.wikipedia.org/wiki/Quartile) }.
 5. Define the interestingness threshold for your measurements.

 ### Bonus: Bimodal distribution